sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

 **Step 3 : Preparing for Migration**
 ++++++++++++++++++++++++++++++++++++++

 Ensure the modified **backup.sql file** and the H2 JAR file for version **2.3.232** are in the same directory.
-If the h2 jar of version 2.3.232 is not present in **migration_db** folder, download the jar from the below link and add it to the **migration_db** folder
+If the h2 jar of version 2.3.232 is not present in **migration_db** folder, download the jar from the below link and add it to the **migration_db** folder.

 Download Link : `h2-2.3.232.jar. <https://sparkflows-release.s3.us-east-1.amazonaws.com/fire/h2-db-jar/h2-2.3.232.jar>`_